leonjza/frida-boot/course/1-chapter-1/internals.md

 At this point you should see that the _trace_ section now has two entries; `#0 puts@plt()` -> `#1 main()`.
 This means we are in the `puts@plt` function, called from the `main()` function.

 We are not really interested in `puts` right now (even though the same thing as what is going to happen to `printf` is about to happen here), lets continue out of this function.
-Do so with a sinlge run of the `s` (step) command.
+Do so with a single run of the `s` (step) command.

 ![puts](../_media/real-puts.png)